choosehappy/HistoBlur/README.md

 ## HistoBlur

 ## Warning:
-This tool is still under development and has only been tested on Linux Ubuntu
+This tool is still under development and has only been tested on Linux Ubuntu.
+A docker container and full documentation will be made available shortly.

 # Introduction